Integrating the fields of Clinical and Community Psychology, we Use Science to promote positive Change for people and society.

-We define health along a broad continuum of mental and physical well being that extends beyond the simple absence of pathology or disease.
-Our program places a particular focus on understanding the role of environmental influences on psychological well being, in part because of community psychology’s focus on the social causes of stress.
-We consider the integration of cultural factors into research and applied practice to be critical to the future of our nation’s health.
+Our program places a particular emphasis on understanding the role of environmental influences on psychological well-being, in part because of our area’s focus on the social causes of stress.
+You'll learn how to integrate cultural factors into your research and applied practice as a critical contributor to the future of our nation’s health.

 Questions related to the program's accredited status should be directed to the APA's Commission on Accreditation:

 *American Psychological Association, Office of Program Consultation and Accreditation, 750 First Street NE, Washington, DC 20002-4242.
 Phone: 202.336.5979